-The M26 has been called a "glorified sliproad" by some, since all it does is cut the corner for traffic going between the M25 southern section and M20.
+The M26 is not much of a motorway — some people have even called it a glorified sliproad, since all it does is cut the corner for traffic going between the M25 southern section and M20.
 It does, however, have its own little exit, numbered 2A to fit in with the M20's junction numbering.

-Kent County Council is lobbying the Highways Agency for the installation of a new junction with the A225 to improve access to Sevenoaks, which presently has astoundingly bad access to the motorway network despite being pushed up against the M25 and M26.
-The alternative option is a set of new sliproads at M25 J5 to allow traffic to travel between the M26 and A21.
+Kent County Council continues to lobby for the installation of a new junction between the M26 and the A225 to improve access to Sevenoaks, which presently has astoundingly bad access to the motorway network despite being pushed up against the M25 and M26.
+The alternative option is a set of new sliproads at M25 J5 to allow traffic to travel between the M26 and A21, but neither option is being pursued with much enthusiasm by Highways England.

 There are no photos in this section yet.